wartyduke375626/hardwareMITM/README.md

 # Hardware MITM attacks on bus communication using FPGA

-This repository contains source files related to master thesis 'Hardware MITM attacks on bus communication using FPGA'.
+This repository contains source files related to master's thesis _Hardware MITM attacks on bus communication using FPGA_.

 ## Directory structure: